profefe/profefe/README.md

          0     0% 99.15%     1020ms  2.35%  runtime.mstart
 ```

-Note, above we requested all profiling data associated with the given meta-information (service and time period),
-as a single *merged* profile.

-profefe includes an experimental tool, that allows importing existing pprof data into the collector.
+profefe includes a tool, that allows importing existing pprof data into the collector.
 While the profefe collector is running:

 ```